 - Being told their death was as a case of mistaken identity.

-The fact that Westerners don’t share these core experiences suggests that they stem from cultural ideas about death, and not actual experiences.
+The fact that Westerners don’t share these core experiences suggests that these details stem from cultural ideas about death, and not actual experiences.

 5. Who’s religious NDE should we believe?